Chapter 12:

 “Right.”

-The four teens were sat in a line on the shrine floor, the door shut behind them.
-Outside, the wind hissed and snow whirled like sand.
-It was early in the evening and the sun was setting; shadows stretched in every direction.
+The four teens were sat in a line on the shrine floor, the rice paper door shut behind them.
+Outside, the wind hissed, and the snow whirled like sand in a rainless storm.
+It was early in the evening, and the sun was setting; shadows stretched in every direction.
 Two days had passed since Inês and Jin had gone investigating together, and now that Marcel and Lu were back in fighting spirit, the Shining Hearts Sentai PurePure wanted to have a talk with their guardian.
 A lone, lit lantern cast the only source of light in the room; low to the floor, set in between the group and the bug, it painted gloom on the watchful faces of the sentai; Debuu's own little mug, however, was left fully visible, his every tic and response on full display.

 “About what?”

-Inês didn't answer right away.
-She wanted to observe where the insect's mind would go.
+She didn't answer right away.
+She wanted to observe where the insect's mind would wander.
 Its wings fluttered with a buzz and its globulous eyes darted across the four, lined faces.

 Marcel let out an indignant call.
 Jin put his hand on his leg, tapping him reassuredly.

-“That's not what this is about.”
-Jin responded.
+“That's not what this is about,” responded Jin.

 “Then it's Inês!” replied Debuu.
 “The tanuki whisperer herself.
 Gimme a break!”